-The English Department is proud to give out a number of awards to students each year; please read the descriptions below to learn more about our different prizes.
-Literature award applications are typically due in March and announced in April, and the R2 awards are announced at the R2 launch party in April.
-Only currently enrolled Rice undergraduates are eligible.
-Inprint Marion Barthelme creative writing prize applications are due in December; the prize is awarded in January/February.
+The English Department is proud to give out a number of awards to students each year.
+Literature award applications are due on March 1 and are announced in April.
+The R2 awards are announced at the R2 launch party in April.
+Only currently-enrolled Rice undergraduates are eligible.
+Inprint Marion Barthelme creative writing prize applications are due in December; the prize is awarded in January or February.

-Created to honor Emeritus English Professor David Minter and his wife Caroline, this award is given out every year to a graduating English major with an extraordinary GPA and whose transcript demonstrates a breadth of scholarship.
-For more information, including a list of previous recipients, go here.
+Created to honor Emeritus English Professor David Minter and his wife, Caroline, this award is given out every year to a graduating English major with an extraordinary GPA and whose transcript demonstrates a breadth of scholarship.

 These competitive awards are given out every year to students whose research over the summer will benefit their work in English during the following semester.

 This competitive award is given out by Inprint every year to a graduating student who has completed course work in creative writing at Rice University.

 The Rice Review is a student-run literary journal at Rice University committed to publishing the best prose, poetry, and creative nonfiction.
 Each year, R2 awards the George G. Williams prizes in the genres of fiction, nonfiction, and poetry.
 The contests are juried by professional, non-Rice-affiliated judges.
 Each of the student recipients is awarded a monetary prize, as well as recognition in that year's issue.